cs4241-19a/fp/README.md

 If we had more time, we would have implemented the following features:

 <b>MM-DD-YYYY System:</b>
 Made a week-by-week scrolling system that allows the user to book rooms based on a particular week and in accordance with dates from the calendar.
-For example, a user could book the Frida Kahlo room  from 10:00AM - 12:00PM on Oct 15th, 2019 rather than just being limited to the current week Sunday - Monday.
+For example, a user could book the Frida Kahlo room  from 10:00AM - 12:00PM on Oct 15th, 2019 rather than just being limited to the current week Sunday - Saturday.

 <b>Different Table Layout:</b>
 Set up the room availability table in a different way (room vs. hours) so it becomes easier to check the most recent available rooms since people are more concerned with the first day they can book any room rather than the actual room